cookiecutter/cookiecutter/README.rst

   non-jQuery JS widget packaged for multiple JS packaging systems.
 * `cookiecutter-component`_: A template for a Component JS package.
 * `cookiecutter-tampermonkey`_: A template for a TamperMonkey browser script.
+* `cookiecutter-es6-package`_: A template for writting node package using ES6 via babel.

 Kotlin
 ~~~~~~